 King Street-Old Town Metro Access Improvement Project

-Beginning Sunday, November 18, the City of Alexandria, in coordination with the Washington Metropolitan Area Transit Authority (WMATA), is increasing access and safety to and around the King Street-Old Town Metrorail Station.
+The City of Alexandria, in coordination with Metro, is increasing access and safety to and around the King Street-Old Town Metrorail Station.

 Metrobus serves eleven transit centers in Maryland and Virginia.